sumanjs/suman/README.md

     *  using the Suman test runner, you can prevent any logging output from mixing with test reports
     *  Suman includes a standard web reporter that you can use to share test results with your team, using the Suman server
     *  Suman server provides ability to store past test results (backdata) and view test results chronologically with browser to look at trends
-    *  SQLite database stores testing back-data and gives you credibility because you can easily share test run results with your team
+    *  (future effort: SQLite database stores testing back-data and gives you credibility because you can easily share test run results with your team and run queries on your test results)

 * <b> Use suman.once.js to run hooks before the test runner starts </b>
-    * these hooks can be used to start the services necessary for any given test file to run successfully
+    * these hooks can be used to start the services necessary for any given test file to run successfully; they only run once no matter how many tests are run, are only run if tests declare so.

 * <b> Very simple but powerful dependency injection (DI/IoC)</b>